-At the top of the page the KBA Proposer should select which of the criteria they have applied at the site.
+Following this, the proposer is asked to state which KBA criteria they applied in their proposal.
+The KBA Proposer should select which of the criteria they have applied at the site (Figure C.8).
 Sometimes, sufficient data are not available to apply all of the criteria and it is useful to know what criteria have been applied, especially should others want to add to the site in future.
 This is where this information is captured.